AlaaZreekie/HIAST_RAG/README.md

 ## Getting Started

 1. Navigate to the desired project folder.
-2. Follow the setup instructions in that project's `README.md`.
+2. Follow the setup instructions in that project's `README.md` (or see below for Backend_Web).

 ---